Abayudaya: 21st century

+Institutions

-Besides the five synagogues (Nabugoye, Namanyonyi, Nasenyi, Namutumba and Putti), Jewish schools have been established with outside help from individuals and organizations such as Kulanu where secular as well as Jewish themed subjects are taught.
-What is unique is that, unlike many Christian-run schools, learning Hebrew and Judaism is merely optional for non-Jewish students.
-Christian, Muslim and Jewish students attend these schools.
+Besides the five synagogues, Jewish schools have been established with outside help from individuals and organizations where secular and Jewish subjects are taught.
+Unlike many Christian-run schools, learning Hebrew and Judaism is merely optional for non-Jewish students.
+Christian, Muslim, and Jewish students attend these schools.
 Scholarships given by outside sources have enabled some students to attend Universities as well.
 The following are the currently existing community institutions: